markymawk/ItemEx/README.md

 An easy way to determine the format of an ItemGen is to check the ARC ItmGen > Item Generation 0 > Table 0 > Group 0, and count the instances of a container, such as a Barrel.
 ItemEx tables will use multiple of the same container (3 Barrels, 2 Capsules, etc.) while vBrawl tables use one of each.

 ### Credits
-ItemEx by Kapedani, Sammi Husky, KingJigglypuff, DukeItOut, MarioDox, mawwwk
+ItemEx by Kapedani, Sammi Husky, KingJigglypuff, DukeItOut, MarioDox, mawwwk, soopercool101